-7 new Eiken books, one English Q&A book and 3 piles of mixed booked (^-^)
+Textbooks: 7 new Eiken books, one English Q&A book, and many more (^-^)

 These new textbooks/books will be a nice addition to the ever expanding library.
 I just need to index what is in them now.
 It’s amazing how heavy 3 piles of books can get.
 I must have been lifting 30 kilos or more.